multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 # **Prerequisites**

-The best way to build on Elrond is using our [VS Code IDE](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide), which you should install before proceeding.
+The best way to build on MultiversX (previously Elrond) is using our [VS Code IDE](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide), which you should install before proceeding.

-Elrond IDE is an extension for Visual Studio Code that offers development support for Elrond Smart Contracts.
+MultiversX (previously Elrond) IDE is an extension for Visual Studio Code that offers development support for MultiversX (previously Elrond) Smart Contracts.

-Elrond IDE supports the following programming languages:
+MultiversX (previously Elrond) IDE supports the following programming languages:

 - Rust - recommended.
 For Rust, the IDE also provides a step-by-step debugging experience, via elrond-wasm-debug and CodeLLDB.
 - C / C++